 - Maintenance of erosion and sedimentation control measures.

 A surface water monitoring program for the SWMC was established on-site in 1991 (prior to the Centre opening) to characterise background water quality prior to landfilling and to assess the potential impacts once landfilling commenced.

-The current monitoring program as per condition M2 of the licence includes four sampling locations.
-Three of these locations are located on the SWMC site and one location is located offsite.
-These sites are listed below and are presented in the Plan of environmental monitoring locations (pdf).
+The current monitoring program as per condition M2 of the licence includes five sampling locations.
+Four of these locations are located on the SWMC site and one location is located offsite.
+These sites are listed below and are presented in the SWMC Environmental Monitoring Location Master Plan (pdf).

 - SW55 – Onsite water quality pond downstream of the Former Building and Demolition Waste (FBDW) site

 - SW56 – Onsite water quality pond downstream of the General Solid Waste (Putrescible) (GSWP) landfill cells

 - SW57 – Onsite water quality pond downstream of the General Solid Waste (Non-Putrescible) (GSWNP) landfill

 - SW58 – Offsite point located in Wentworth Creek, upstream of Minmi Road but downstream of SW56